 - Available to Linux OS only

-TransMac will format the drive with APFS file format.
+TransMac will format the drive in APFS file format.
 The process takes a long time since DMG files are encrypted and hard to flash.
 However, TransMac is one-of-a-kind software and gets the work done!

 - Best for creating macOS USB installer on Windows PC